sbb-design-systems/lyne-components/src/components/autocomplete-grid/autocomplete-grid-button/readme.md

-The `sbb-autocomplete-grid-button` component provides the same functionality as a native icon-only `<button>` enhanced with the SBB Design.
-It's mainly designed to be used within the [sbb-autocomplete-grid-actions](/docs/components-sbb-autocomplete-grid-sbb-autocomplete-grid-actions--docs) inside a [sbb-autocomplete-grid](/docs/components-sbb-autocomplete-grid-sbb-autocomplete-grid--docs).
+The `sbb-autocomplete-grid-button` component has the same appearance of a [sbb-mini-button](/docs/components-sbb-button-sbb-mini-button--docs), but it's only designed to be used within the [sbb-autocomplete-grid-actions](/docs/components-sbb-autocomplete-grid-sbb-autocomplete-grid-actions--docs) inside a [sbb-autocomplete-grid](/docs/components-sbb-autocomplete-grid-sbb-autocomplete-grid--docs).

 ```html